You are currently browsing the tag archive for the ‘moving meditation’ tag.

 Flowing: Gradually the music shifts to Flowing.
 At this point, people who are in seated meditation usually begin to move a little more; movement may become more sweeping and airy.
 The pace picks up a little, and more bodies are crisscrossing throughout the room, arms circling, shoulders rolling, chests expanding and contracting.

-Staccato: After about two songs of Flowing, the music switches to something with a distinct beat, music you can bob your head or snip your fingers to.
+Staccato: After Flowing, the music switches to something with a distinct beat, music you can bob your head or snip your fingers to.
 Frequently, this is the rhythm during which reserved students begin to smile, because the songs are usually fun and upbeat.
 Typical Staccato movement includes foot tapping, hip rocking, arm punching, and sometimes even clapping or vocal exclamations.

 Lyrical: After expending all that energy, the body gradually cools down with entrance into Lyrical, which is seen as a combination of all of the above rhythms.
 Synthesis would an appropriate term to describe this rhythm.
 Some people settle into more of a flowing pattern here, but others are still feeling the wild effects of Chaos, toning down their movements just a tad.
 Hints of Staccato usually return during Lyrical, even if just for a fleeting moment.
 People’s movements vary significantly during this rhythm, as some are growing tired and slowing down while others are still processing everything running through them.